Two Kooks » ALL RECIPES » Cedar Planked Chicken

 2. To brine chicken (optional): Place 4 cups room temperature water in a large ziploc or container.
 Add 4 tbsp salt, 1 tbsp sugar (and a clove or garlic and fresh thyme or rosemary if you like).
 Squish bag to dissolve salt and sugar.
 Add chicken.
 Seal bag/container and refrigerate for 6-8 hours or 1 hour at room temperature.
 Rinse chicken, pat dry and continue recipe.

-3. Make Ahead: this chicken can be made ahead as it’s delicious cold or at room temperature.
+3. Make Ahead: This chicken can be made ahead as it’s delicious cold or at room temperature.
+Store leftovers in an airtight container in the fridge for up to 3 days.

 Nutrition